ptraverse/c9-tor-scraper-fun/README.md

 ```
 leave that running
 ```
-$ netstat -tupln
+$ netstat -tunpl
 ```
-will show what ports are open aka <b>"tuple-in"</b>
+will show what ports are open aka <b>"netstat tuna please"</b>

-Now you can run the code:
+Now you can run the code
 ```
 $ python tor-ip-test.py